savitharaghunathan/must-gather/README.md

 cd memory-profiles/openshift-migration
 ```

-Here, you will find memory profile of mig-controller in two formats - a binary and a png file.
-The binary file `pprof_raw_payload` contains the full heap represention of mig-controller, while the PNG file is a simple graphical representation of memory allocation.
+Here, you will find memory profile of oadp operator in two formats - a binary and a png file.
+The binary file `pprof_raw_payload` contains the full heap represention of oadp operator, while the PNG file is a simple graphical representation of memory allocation.

 To analyze the raw binary heap data on your machine, use `go tool pprof`: